brendazam/DreamerOS/README.md

 # Participation Guidelines

 Please note that it's very important to us that we maintain a positive and supportive environment for everyone who wants to participate.
 DreamerOS adheres to a [code of conduct](https://github.com/laurosilvacom/DreamerOS/blob/master/CODE_OF_CONDUCT.md).
 By participating, you are expected to uphold this code.
-Please report unacceptable behavior to lauro@laurosilva.com.
+Please report unacceptable behavior to lauro@laurosilva.com or hi@brendazam.com